elmtree-askmo/cloudcannon-app/content/learn/computer-science/what-is-the-purpose-of-raising-exceptions-in-python.md

 url: /learn/computer-science/questions/what-is-the-purpose-of-raising-exceptions-in-python
 score: -1.0
 related_article1:
-    id: 168604
+    id: 168587
-    title: What are some best practices for writing Python functions?
+    title: >-
+        What are the benefits of using functions in software development?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-are-some-best-practices-for-writing-python-functions
+    url: /learn/computer-science/questions/what-are-the-benefits-of-using-functions-in-software-development
 related_article2:
-    id: 168592
+    id: 168601
+    title: >-
-    title: How can you use the math module to calculate the square root of a number?
+        How can you access a function's docstring in Python?
     subject: Computer Science
-    url: /learn/computer-science/questions/how-can-you-use-the-math-module-to-calculate-the-square-root-of-a-number
+    url: /learn/computer-science/questions/how-can-you-access-a-functions-docstring-in-python
 related_article3:
-    id: 168607
+    id: 168588
-    title: What is modular programming and how does it enhance reusability?
+    title: >-
+        How does object-oriented programming contribute to software reusability?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-is-modular-programming-and-how-does-it-enhance-reusability
+    url: /learn/computer-science/questions/how-does-objectoriented-programming-contribute-to-software-reusability
 related_article4:
-    id: 168587
+    id: 168592
-    title: What are the benefits of using functions in software development?
+    title: >-
+        How can you use the math module to calculate the square root of a number?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-are-the-benefits-of-using-functions-in-software-development
+    url: /learn/computer-science/questions/how-can-you-use-the-math-module-to-calculate-the-square-root-of-a-number
 related_article5:
-    id: 168606
+    id: 168601
-    title: Why is software reusability important in programming?
+    title: >-
+        How can you access a function's docstring in Python?
     subject: Computer Science
-    url: /learn/computer-science/questions/why-is-software-reusability-important-in-programming
+    url: /learn/computer-science/questions/how-can-you-access-a-functions-docstring-in-python
 ---

 &nbsp;